yuuzao/clash-cli/README.md

 Windows platform is not supported yet.

 #### Manual
-Download for release page, then extract it to you PATH.
+Download from [release](https://github.com/Sisylocke/clash-cli/releases), then extract it to you PATH.

 #### Use GO
 ```